What is the Reels Room

 The Reels Room is a new bingo game from Pragmatic Play that pays out in slot spins, rather than cash.

 It was a room announced by Pragmatic quite a long time ago, but we didn't see it appear on any site until the relaunch of Heart Bingo in September 2021.
-The game is an exclusive for Heart Bingo, presumably for a limited time after which they may offer it to the wider network.
+In 2022 the room was rolled out to other sites such as PlayOJO Bingo.

-The room is themed around the slot game of the same name, Release The Kraken, with a colourful background of a shipwreck complete with bubbles that float around.
+When it was first released, the room was themed around the Release The Kraken slot game, with a colourful background of a shipwreck complete with bubbles that float around.
 All the spins you win are redeemed on the Release The Kraken slot game.

 How does it work?